FAQ’s for Solarize RI program

 Renewable Energy Fund Grant: A fund managed by Commerce which offsets the up-front cost of residential and commercial PV systems by awarding grants to qualifying projects.
 Grants start at $1.00.watt.
 An average residential system (5.5 kW) would qualify for a grant of $5,500.

 Renewable Energy Growth (Feed – In Tariff): Residential customers will be paid by National Grid for their solar production.
 Payments are available for 15 or 20 years for residential customers, or 20 years for non-residential customers.
 National Grid will pay from 22 cents to 34 cents per kW hour for solar generation.

 Q. Are there resources available to help me afford solar?

-A. Yes.
-Some customers choose to pay for their solar system with cash, but many choose to finance the purchase of their solar PV system.
+A. Yes, Some residents choose to pay for their solar systems with cash, but many choose to finance the purchase of their solar PV system.